MichaelMoyles/MichaelMoyles/README.md

 **`Software Developer | MSc Computer Science Graduate`**

 🧪 I’m a recent graduate of an MSc in Computer Science<br>
-🤖 I enjoy taking a full stack approach to projects<br>
+🤖 I enjoy taking a full stack approach to projects and finding solutions<br>
-</> I like working in Python, Java and ReactJS<br>
+</> I mainly work in Python, Java and ReactJS<br>
 🤝 I’m open to connecting at https://www.linkedin.com/in/michaelmoyles<br>

 ---